-The Santa Barbara County Teacher of the Year is an annual recognition of an exemplary educator.
+The Santa Barbara County Teacher of the Year is an annual recognition of an exemplary educator to serve as a voice celebrating and representing all teachers.
 Each year one PreK-12 teacher is selected based upon the content of the application, letters of support, observation of instruction, and an interview by the Selection Committee.
 The winning County Teacher of the Year award will submit an application to the California State Teacher of the Year competition.

 The Teacher of the Year is an excellent instructional leader and an effective communicator regarding the issues and challenges confronting teachers today.
 The Teacher of the Year is an advocate and representative for the entire educational community.
 This individual represents teachers at educational forums and is called upon to speak at local service and educational events.

 The Teacher of the Year is one of the highest honors an educator can receive.
 Within our county, we have many outstanding teachers who qualify for this special recognition.
 Districts are encouraged to nominate one teacher as their district’s applicant, and teachers may also self-nominate.

 Timeline: The nomination process for 2019 Santa Barbara County Teacher of the Year begins at the district level in fall, 2017.

 – District Nominations: December, 2017